-This site is a historical record of the 5th Battalion, 20th Infantry Regiment — the Sykes' Regulars — and their three deployments to Iraq between 2003 and 2010.
+This site is a historical record of the 5th Battalion, 20th Infantry Regiment — the Sykes' Regulars — and their four combat deployments spanning Iraq and Afghanistan between 2003 and 2013.
 It exists for the soldiers who served, for their families, and for anyone who wants to understand what this battalion did and what it cost.

-The 5/20th Infantry was part of the first Stryker Brigade to deploy to combat.
-Across three tours spanning nearly 39 months, the battalion fought in Samarra, Mosul, Baghdad, Baqubah, and Diyala Province.
-Twenty soldiers were killed.
-More than 77 received Purple Hearts — and that number is incomplete, as the second deployment's Purple Heart roster has not yet been fully documented.
+The 5/20th Infantry was the Army's first Stryker battalion and part of the first Stryker Brigade to deploy to combat.
+Across three tours in Iraq and one in Afghanistan — spanning roughly 51 months of combat operations — the battalion fought in Samarra, Mosul, Baghdad, Baqubah, Diyala Province, and Kandahar Province.
+Twenty or more soldiers were killed.
+More than 77 received Purple Hearts, and those numbers are incomplete.

 Much of this history has never been compiled in one place.
 This is an attempt to change that.